-Here Are 10 Roth IRA Rules For You to Know in 2021
+These Are the 10 Roth IRA Rules You Can’t Afford to Ignore in 2021

 You’ve probably heard by now that Roth IRAs have magical money-growing powers.
 OK, maybe they’re not quite magic.